NestyIvan/typicodeblog/README.md

 The final regex rule should be discussed in details with the rest team.
 The test approach includes using multithreading in order to speed up the test.

-A few major notes should be left:
-1. The multithreading apporach is far from perfect, though it's working at this stage of the test project.
-Actually, I'd say it's not really acceptable for a production (assuming the project would grow eventually).
-There were several attempts to refactor this part with the ThreadPoolExecutor (a robust and pretty obvious solution), but there were issues with proper logging.
-Anyway, I'd better be honest and willn't pretend I understand multithreading good enough.
-2. The pagination wasn't also implemented as it's probably not supported by the blog itself.
+The pagination wasn't implemented as it's probably not supported by the blog itself.
 Neither offset nor limit filtering worked for me.
 In case of test data grows to a production-like size (million of comments for example) that could become a problem.
 However, for the current data volumes (500 comments per post) it's not a problem.